testintegration/note-todo-original/README.md

 # Node Todo App

+This app does not run!!
+Need to tweak the mongo db set up.
+Mean-app in anothe repo works.

 A Node app built with MongoDB and Angular.
 For demonstration purposes and a tutorial.

 Node provides the RESTful API.
 Angular provides the frontend and accesses the API.
 MongoDB stores like a hoarder.

 ## Requirements